 4. We should see evidence for neural mechanisms in the human brain for first-party, second-party, and third-party punishment.

-5. We should see evidence in human natural history for mechanisms that reduced the costs of punishment.
+5. We should see evidence in human natural history for weapons and social mechanisms that reduced the costs of punishment.

 6. We should see evidence in human history that the establishment of bureaucratic states during the agrarian era had a generally pacifying effect in reducing human violence.